How to Get a Barcode, UPC, and QR Code for a Product Label

 Pay attention to barcode size

-It’s important to make sure the your barcode isn’t too big or too small for both your label and scanners.
+Just like labels come in custom sizes, so do barcodes.
+It’s important to make sure that your barcode isn’t too big or too small for both your label and scanners.
 In general, bigger barcodes and UPCs are easier to scan, but your options may depend on your design and total label space.
-A typical barcode measures 1.469 inches wide by 1.02 inches high, but you can adjust the size as necessary as long as you stay between the following minimum and maximum recommended barcode sizes.

 • Minimum – 1.175” wide by .816” high